mrkkrp/markkarpov.com/resume/resume.md

 ## Professional experience

-* 2023–present. **Principal consultant at [Modus Create][modus].** As a
-  consultant, I spend most of my time helping our clients to achieve their goals through use of [Bazel][bazel].
+* 2025–present. **Senior principal scalable builds engineer at [Modus Create][modus].** As a consultant, I spend most of my time helping our clients to achieve their goals through use of [Bazel][bazel].
 This includes ensuring hermeticity and reproducibility of builds, optimization of build speed and CI times, dependency management, integration between various tools and the build system.
 Many of our clients are large companies, in particular in the automotive industry and robotics.

-  I have spent more than 7 years at [Tweag][tweag] and Modus Create (which acquired the former in 2022).
-During this time I have worked with a number of clients ranging from startups to large international corporations, in various industries and domains.
-In a number of projects my responsibilities included leading teams.
-On some occasions I was invited as a Bazel architect to help plan large Bazel migration efforts.
-Besides my direct duties as a consultant, I made contributions to Tweag's culture at its earlier stages by introducing some initiatives such as knowledge sharing sessions and the book budget.
-Tweag/Modus Create have been increasingly relying on my interviewing skills.
-I have conducted around 200 interviews over the years and virtually every member of the Scalable Builds technical group since 2022 had at least one interview with me.
-I regularly participate in sales and pre-sales calls.
-Otherwise at different times my additional responsibilities included: blog editor, delivery manager, and hive supporter (a “hive” being an internal unit of organization at the company).
+I am also a manager with around 8 reports.
+* 2023–2025. **Principal consultant at [Modus Create][modus].**
 * 2019–2023. **Senior software engineer at Tweag** in Paris, France.
 * 2018–2019. **Software engineer at Tweag** (remote).
 * 2016–2017. **Tier 2 Haskell developer at [Stack Builders][stackbuilders]**